Company Detail

 Work Environment & Schedule

-Full-time, 40 hours per week Flexible scheduling, including some evenings and on-call responsibilities Work takes place in residential settings supporting adults with severe and persistent mental illness
+Full-time, 40 hours per week Monday - Friday with some flex Work takes place in residential settings supporting adults with severe and persistent mental illness with hopes of expanding services to the community.

 Why Shalom House?